youwen5/web/routes/+tools.typ

 Additionally, I keep a darwin (macOS) and Windows 11 installation around for when I need them.
-Windows is used for crappy video games with invasive anticheats that don’t run on Linux (and I wouldn’t install them there anyways)---not limited to Valorant, Destiny 2, LoL, etc. I rarely play these games anymore so likewise my Windows installation sees uptime every couple months at most.
+Windows is used for crappy video games with invasive anticheats that don't run on Linux (and I wouldn't install them there anyways)---not limited to Valorant, Destiny 2, LoL, etc. I rarely play these games anymore so likewise my Windows installation sees uptime every couple months at most.
 Linux can run nearly every other Windows game